There are plenty of reasons to import a car or truck into Belize if you’re going to be spending any extended time there.

 Buying a used vehicle in Belize is more of a gamble than it is elsewhere.
 As everywhere, you just can’t know the history of the vehicle.
 Has it been driven Mario Andretti-style on Belize’s rocky and potholed roads?
 If so, the actual mileage may be deceiving.

-The parking lot was loaded with less than beautiful vehicles, towing others that were even less beautiful.
-It appears cars do not have to be running to be imported; their damaged condition drastically reduces the duty owed on them, and they can be sold at a hefty profit in Belize—likely doubling the importer’s money or more.
+The parking lot was full of less than beautiful vehicles, towing others that were even less beautiful.
+It appears cars do not have to be running to qualify for import; any damage drastically reduces the duty on them.
+They can also be sold at a hefty profit in Belize—likely doubling the importer’s money or more.

 The above snapshot is a particularly horrific example of this—a Toyota pickup (very popular and in demand in Belize) with 135,000 miles on it.